Mushroom “Galettes” or How to Cook in an Itty-Bitty Kitchen in Paris

 5 ounces (120g?)
 Stilton or other good-quality blue cheese, crumbled

 For the pastry dough, cube butter and set aside.
-In a bowl, mix together the salt and flour then cut in the butter using your hands or pastry blender.
+In a bowl, mix together the salt and flour then cut in the butter using your hands or pastry blender (I didn’t know what a pastry blender was either, until I did some research on whether to get a ninja vs vitamix, turns out there are many kinds of blenders for all uses it seems).
 In a small bowl, mix together the cold water and sour cream or yogurt.
 Make a small well in the flour/butter mixture, and pour in the liquids.
 Stir to combine then from into a disc, wrap with plastic wrap and chill.

 For the mushroom filling, saute the green onions and garlic in butter.
 Next add all of the mushrooms and herbs.
 Saute until reduced and cooked through!
 Set aside to cool.
 Then add the crumbled cheese.